ketanhdoshi/ketanhdoshi.github.io/_posts/2021-06-02-Transformers-Why.md

 This is the output we want the model to learn to produce.

 For this to happen, the word vectors for "milk" and "drank" must be aligned.
-The vectors for "milk" and "black" will diverge somewhat.
+The vectors for "milk" and "cat" will diverge somewhat.
 And they will be quite different for "milk" and "black".

 Now, let's go back to the point that we kept in the back of our minds.